HubSpot vs an All-in-One: Is an Enterprise CRM Overkill?

 Is HubSpot overkill for a small service business?

-HubSpot is a superb platform.
-It was built for marketing and sales teams — the sort with dedicated marketers, revenue attribution needs and a real appetite for pipeline reporting.
-If that's not you, you end up paying enterprise money for tools you'll never switch on.
-Let's look at the honest numbers, then at what a simpler all-in-one does instead.
+HubSpot is a serious platform.
+It was built for marketing and sales teams — the kind with a dedicated marketer, revenue attribution to worry about and a real hunger for pipeline reports.
+If that's not you, you're paying enterprise money to license tools you'll never turn on.
+Here are the honest numbers, then what a simpler all-in-one does instead.

 What does HubSpot actually cost in 2026?

-Here's where the sticker price and the real price diverge.
-The free CRM and the Starter tier look approachable, but Starter is deliberately light on automation.
-The moment you need the good stuff, you're on Professional.
+The sticker price and the real price are two different things.
+The free CRM and the Starter tier look approachable — but Starter is deliberately thin on automation.
+The day you need the good stuff, you're on Professional.
+It's the same pattern behind every free CRM's hidden costs: the free tier hooks you, then the tools that win jobs sit one paywall up.

-- Marketing Hub Professional lands at US$890/month billed annually, with 2,000 marketing contacts and a mandatory US$3,000 onboarding fee — that's a 44x jump from the Starter tier.
+- Marketing Hub Professional lands at US$890/month billed annually, with 2,000 marketing contacts and a mandatory US$3,000 onboarding fee — a 44x jump from Starter.

-Convert US$890/month to Australian dollars, add the onboarding fee, factor in that Sales Hub and Service Hub are separate products with their own per-seat costs, and a growing service business can be looking at well over $15,000 in the first year — before anyone has booked a single extra job.
-Marketing Hub's cost also scales with your contact count, so success quietly pushes your bill up.
+Convert US$890/month to Australian dollars, add the onboarding fee, and remember Sales Hub and Service Hub are separate products with their own per-seat costs.
+A growing service business can be staring at well over $15,000 in year one — before it books a single extra job.
+And because the price scales with your contact count, growing your list quietly grows your bill.

-None of this is a criticism of HubSpot's quality.
+That's not a knock on HubSpot's quality.
 It's a mismatch of tool to job.
-You're a service business that needs to get found, answer enquiries fast and fill the calendar — not run multi-touch attribution across six channels.
+You need to get found, answer enquiries fast and fill the calendar — not run multi-touch attribution across six channels.

 What a small service business actually needs

 Strip it back.
-A tradie, physio or barber shop needs to:
+A tradie, physio or barber needs to:

 - Get found and capture leads from Google, socials and their website